BeyondCorp Threat and Data Protection features are available only for customers who have purchased BeyondCorp Enterprise.

 - In the Scope section, choose Apply to all <domain.name> or choose to search for and include or exclude organizational units or groups the rule applies to.
 If there is a conflict between organizational units and groups in terms of inclusion or exclusion, the group takes precedence.

 Note that organizational units can contain devices, users or a combination of devices and users.
 This is important to know, because rules apply only to devices for Chrome browsers and only to users for the Chrome operating system.
-Keep this in mind as you create your DLP rules for BeyondCorp.
+Keep this in mind as you create your DLP rules for Chrome Enterprise Premium.

 - Click Continue.

-- In Apps, for Chrome, select File uploaded and Content pasted.
+- In Apps, for Chrome, select File uploaded.

-For the File uploaded and Content pasted triggers, the blocking behavior depends on the Delay file upload setting specified in Set Chrome Enterprise connector policies for Google BeyondCorp Enterprise.
-If the Delay file upload setting is set to Allow immediate upload the file will upload during the scan.
-To prevent users from uploading files or content during a scan, the Delay file upload setting should be set to Delay upload until analysis is complete.
+Note: For the File uploaded and Content pasted triggers, the blocking behavior depends on the Delay file upload setting specified in Set Chrome Enterprise connector policies for Chrome Enterprise Premium.
+If the Delay file upload setting is set to Allow immediate upload, the file will upload during the scan.
+To prevent users from uploading files or content during a scan, set the Delay file upload setting to Delay upload until analysis is complete.

 - Click Continue.